eqan/Embeddable-AI-Customer-Support-Widget/readme.md

 ## Future Considerations

-Shifting Calendly and Emai notification systems to backend via APIs for enhanced security, but need to find a way on how to automtically get calendly API key and email service credentials from the user.
+Shifting Calendly and Email notification systems to backend via APIs for enhanced security, but need to find a way on how to automtically get calendly API key and email service credentials from the user.
 So we can stop people from getting their hands on even public API's and URLs.